UK Statutory Sick Pay (SSP) 2026: Eligibility, Amount & Rules

 How is SSP calculated for part-time or variable-hours staff?

 SSP is calculated by reference to qualifying days, not hours worked.
-From April 2026, SSP may be capped at 80 per cent of Average Weekly Earnings, which is calculated using the relevant period.
+SSP is capped at 80 per cent of Average Weekly Earnings, which is calculated using the relevant period.
 As a result, lower-paid employees may receive SSP below the headline rate.

 What is an SSP1 form and when is it required?